edwardslab-wustl/TE-detective/README.md

-	-rdl  : Average read length of bam file (can be estimated using picard). (default=150) -drd  : Number of supporting reads for calling an insertion. (default=10) -cct  : A region with coverage more than this will be ignored from prediction. (default=200) -all  : If set false, clipped reads will not be taken into consideration. ( default=false ) -mrg  : Flag to merge this part of analysis with alignment module of initial prediction.
-	-pat  : Flag to include P/T analysis in prediction. (default=false) -nas  : Non-alignment search of transposable elements.
+	-rdl  : Average read length of bam file (can be estimated using picard). (default=150) -drd  : Number of supporting reads for calling an insertion. (default=10) -cct  : A region with coverage more than this will be ignored from prediction. (default=200) -pat  : Flag to include P/T analysis in prediction. (default=false) -nas  : Non-alignment search of transposable elements.
 If this flag is used, intermedeate file generated from discover step will be overwritten. (default=false)
-	-mpq  : Minimum mapping quality of a read. (default=30).
+	-all  : If set false, clipped reads will not be taken into consideration. ( default=false; works with -nas ) -mrg  : Flag to merge this part of analysis with alignment module of initial prediction. (works with -nas ) -bed  : BED file of existing repeat elements ( CHROM	START	END	TE_CLASS ). (needed with -nas ) -mpq  : Minimum mapping quality of a read. (default=30).
 	-mpqu : Value of a mapping quality which is used by uniqness testing algorithm (used for clipped reads).
 This is value of MAPQ in sction of 3.3 of document. (default=1)
-	-bed  : BED file of existing repeat elements ( CHROM	START	END	TE_CLASS )

 5. Cluster2D: